 But while the trend may have come full circle, there is still an audience for oversized watches.
 The right one, on the right person, can look imposing without being too overpowering; however they all, certainly, make a statement.

-Below, we will take a look at three of our favorite oversized watches.
+Below, we will take a look at a few of our favorite oversized watches.

 Breitling Avenger Hurricane 12H